PascalSteger/abm_generations/README.md

 - generations.py contains the code to reproduce the figures
 - talk_generations.pdf contains slides for a talk on the subject

+You will need python3, matplotlib, pdflatex, and possibly doxygen installed.

 Have fun!

 Pascal